top of page

 What is the timing of the application process?

-The Request for Proposal (RFP) will be available to view on May 9, 2022.
-Applications will be accepted from May 23, 2022 to July 8, 2022.
-The RFP and application portal can be accessed through CommunityCareCorps.org starting May 23, 2022.
-No applications will be accepted after 5:00 ET on July 8, 2022.
+The Request for Proposal (RFP) will be available to view on October 14, 2024.
+Applications will be accepted from October 28, 2024 through December 11, 2024.
+The RFP and application portal can be accessed through CommunityCareCorps.org starting October 28, 2024.
+NO applications will be accepted after 5:00 ET on December 11, 2024.

 When will the grants be awarded?